jefmud/image_recognizer_sketch1/README.md

 # image_recognizer_sketch1

 Image recognizer sketch 1 (still needs refinement to adapt to my scenario).
-This idea comes almost exclusively from code from **Adrian Rosebok**-- his code is useful though its intent was to run on small computers and small datasets.
+This idea comes almost exclusively from code from **Adrian Rosebok**-- his SmallerVGGNet code is useful though its intent was to run on small computers and small datasets.
 His intent was to put the identifier/classifier on an iPhone, whereas I am targeting a research problem best addressed on an HPC (highly parallel job partioning) and training testing set based on millions of images!

 I borrowed the Google image dowloader code from Hardik Vassas excellent project (https://github.com/hardikvasa/google-images-download).
 This downloader allows us to "bootstrap" our dataset for model training and program testing.
 This project ultimately will not use this since we have very extensive human-identified dataset to train our model.